Whackalenso/OnBoard/projects/Circuit Sax/README.md

 <!-- How much is it going to cost? -->
 ### Cost
-It will cost around $35 including shipping.
-This doesn't include the other components that make up this project.
+It will cost around $50 including shipping.

 ### Design
 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->